 - In the Add-ons Manager tab, select the panel.

 - Select the toolbar you wish to remove.

 - Click Restart now if it pops up.
 Your tabs will be saved and restored after the restart.

 If you can't remove the toolbar from the Add-ons Manager, use the "Disable" option as a workaround, or see the Cannot remove an add-on (extension or theme) article for other solutions.

 Restore the default home page or search settings

 You may need to reset your Firefox search preferences and restore the default New Tab page, home page and search engine after removing the toolbar.
 A simple way to do that is with the SearchReset add-onFor more information, see the articles Change your default search settings in Firefox, About the New Tab page and How to set the home page.

 - If your current Firefox installation was customized by another software provider, you'll need to uninstall Firefox from your computer and then download Firefox from the Firefox download page and reinstall it.

 - If the unwanted toolbar, home page and search engine come back when you restart Firefox, you may have malicious software installed on your computer.
 See Troubleshoot Firefox issues caused by malware.

-- If a page (for example, bitable.com) keeps loading even after you've removed a toolbar and changed your home page, Firefox's shortcut might have been manipulated.
+- If a page (for example, bitable.com) keeps loading even though you have set a different home page, Firefox's shortcut might have been manipulated.
 See Wrong home page opens when I start Firefox - How to fix for instructions on how to change it back.